ailintom/persons-names-MK/Database structure.md

 Johannes Gutenberg University Mainz
 Funded by the Fritz Thyssen Foundation as part of the project [Umformung und Variabilität im Korpus altägyptischer Personennamen 2055-1550 v.Chr.](https://www.aegyptologie.uni-mainz.de/umformung-und-variabilitaet-1/)

 # Database structure

-## Conventions  ,
+## Conventions

 Data are stored in a MySQL database.
-It is planned to export the data into an ontology-based machine-readable format (RDF); hence, equivalent classes and propertied in established ontologies are cited in this document.
+Data is also exported into an ontology-based machine-readable format (RDF); hence, equivalent classes and propertied in established ontologies are cited in this document.
 For the sake of compatibility with other relational database management systems only the following datatypes are used:
 * `CHAR` (standard SQL data type `NATIONAL CHARACTER`) for short attributes;
 * `VARCHAR(255)` (standard SQL data type `NATIONAL CHARACTER VARYING (255)`) for fields with a fixed set of values;